 Keyword umeshu, umeshu with apricots, umeshu with sake, umeshu with vodka

-Prep Time 20 minutes
+Prep Time 20 minutesminutes

-Resting Time 180 days
+Resting Time 180 daysdays

-Total Time 180 days 20 minutes
+Total Time 180 daysdays20 minutesminutes

-Servings 12 servings (shots)
+Servings 12servings (shots)

 Calories 147kcal